Postpartum depression is fairly common in that it affects one in seven women, and one in ten men.

 It is normal to have some degree of “baby blues” after having a baby.
 Typically, these emotions fade after one to two weeks.
 Postpartum depression tends to set in with an intensity that merits attention.
 With supportive treatment, postpartum depression typically improves.
 How long it lasts varies depending on the severity and the action taken to address it.

 For some people, postpartum depression continues and develops into chronic depression.
 Ideally, by addressing the depression, symptoms are alleviated sooner rather than later.
-Sometimes upon feeling better, we are tempted to stop treatment, but it may be worth maintaining treatment, even upon feeling better to promote sustained improvement and functioning.
+Sometimes, upon feeling better, we are tempted to stop treatment, but it may be worth maintaining treatment, even upon feeling better, to promote sustained improvement and functioning.
 This ensures that you continue feeling better and that you are able to more fully enjoy caring for your child.

-With a new baby, it can be hard to get enough sleep, so taking time to nap during the day when your baby sleeps whenever possible may be critical to ensuring you get enough rest.
+With a new baby, it can be hard to get enough sleep, so taking time to nap during the day when your baby sleeps, whenever possible, may be critical to ensuring you get enough rest.
 Similarly, taking time to cook full meals may be incredibly overwhelming between adjusting to the new baby and the layers of emotions you are experiencing.
 Take steps to make sure you are eating enough by having simple snacks like fruit and yogurt throughout the day.

 Medication may be helpful for stabilizing the intensity of the depression, so that you move towards a place of feeling like yourself again as soon as possible.
 Therapy provides an objective, supportive relationship in which you can express yourself.
-A therapist may gently help you challenge irrational beliefs which only contribute to depressive feelings.
+A therapist may gently help you challenge irrational beliefs that only contribute to depressive feelings.
 Therapy provides opportunities for insight, growth, and movement through the depression to the other side of the depression.
 Ensuring that you have a strong support system is key to walking through postpartum depression.

 Depression During Pregnancy & Postpartum: Postpartum Support International: https://www.postpartum.net/learn-more/pregnancy-postpartum-mental-health/

-Learn more about depression during and after pregnancy and answers to common questions related to postpartum depression.
+Learn more about depression during and after pregnancy, and answers to common questions related to postpartum depression.

 Edinburgh Postnatal Depression Scale: http://www.fresno.ucsf.edu/pediatrics/downloads/edinburghscale.pdf